uwast/rc/README.md

-# rc
+# boat_rc
-ROS nodes and arduino code involved in sending and receiving RF commands
+ROS nodes and arduino code involved in remote control operation of the boat.